Key points:

 EVP and talent

-So what are defence companies across the industry currently doing to attract top talent in the increasingly competitive market place?
+So what are defence companies across the industry currently doing to attract top talent in this competitive market place?

 In the graph below we can see the types of additional benefits, if any, our workforce survey respondents currently receive.